Choose the experimental features you want to try

 • The legislation is designed to provide legal clarity and certainty for crypto-asset issuers and providers.
 It aims to boost innovation while preserving financial stability and protecting investors from risks.

 • It is part of the digital finance package adopted by the Commission in September 2020.
-This strengthens the EU’s anti-money-laundering and countering terrorism-financing rules, including rules on information accompanying money transfers.
+The package strengthens the EU’s anti-money laundering and countering terrorism financing rules, including rules on information accompanying money transfers.

 KEY TERMS